Ashley College Remote Education Provision

 Currently all Ashley College student have access to relevant technology, supported by the school where necessary.
 All students have access to Google resources provided on Google classroom through their individual google log ins.

-There are various other online platforms for students to use, or through which teachers set work for students; including Doddle, Seneca Learning for revision, Bedrock Vocabulary, My Maths, Hegarty Maths, plus Kerboodle, a new platform coming on line shortly.
+There are various other online platforms for students to use, or through which teachers set work for students; including Doddle, Bedrock Vocabulary, My Maths, Sparx, PG Online, Kerboodle and other relevant online platforms that may be introduced.

 If my child does not have digital or online access at home, how will you support them to access remote education?